VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 image: /assets/img/stride-logo-blue-toolkit.svg
 ---

 Discover the power of the Stride Community Toolkit, a collection of extensions and helpers for the Stride 3D game engine.
-This preview showcases the toolkit's code-only approach, enabling C# and .NET developers to create immersive 2D/3D games and visualizations.
+This blog post showcases the toolkit's **code-only** approach, enabling C# and .NET developers to create immersive 2D/3D games and visualizations.
 Dive into the world of game development with this community-driven, open-source project.

 ---